Small dog breeds stay tiny and adorable throughout their lives. Consider one if you want a lap dog for life.

 Training is equally important, as Shih Tzus can have a stubborn streak; consistent, positive reinforcement techniques work best to encourage good behavior.

-Potential health issues in Shih Tzus due to their brachycephalic (short-nosed) structure may include respiratory problems, eye disorders such as cataracts, and skin conditions.
+Due to their brachycephalic (short-nosed) structure, Shih Tzus may be prone to respiratory problems, eye disorders such as cataracts, and skin conditions.

 Regular veterinary check-ups and a healthy diet are crucial in managing these risks.